If your parent is over 65 and has many age-related diseases, you may fear that it is not safe for them to continue driving.

 Encourage the Use of New Technology

 Modern cars come with a number of advanced safety features, including light-sensitive headlights, backup sensors, and rear-view cameras.
 These features help people to drive cars more safely than ever before.
-Encourage your parents to learn to use the new technology features.
+Encourage your parents to learn to use new technology features.

-Encourage Them to Play Video Games
+Encourage them to Play Video Games

 Yes, you read that heading correctly.
 It has been reported that seniors who play video games, such as car racing games, are more likely to be better drivers.
 Playing games helps improve their flexibility, quick thinking ability, and eye-hand coordination.